lian4088/Models-of-a-synthetic-oscillatory-network/README.md

 Lian, Lian (2024).
 Modeling a Synthetic Oscillatory Network Based on the Repressilator.
 GitHub Repository.
 Original study: Elowitz, M. B., & Leibler, S. (2000).
 Nature, 403(6767), 335–338.
 ```

-## 🧠 Insights

-- Demonstrates how even a minimal genetic network can generate oscillations.
-- Showcases how symmetry in initial conditions can suppress oscillatory behavior.
-- Provides a reproducible Python implementation of a classic synthetic biology model.

 ## 📬 Contact